The Rising Need for Data Governance in Healthcare

 An active data governance framework supports data-driven decision-making.
 This, in turn, empowers data leaders to better identify and develop new revenue streams, customize patient offerings, and use data to optimize operations.

 Whether it’s an out-patient clinic, drug discovery and clinical research lab, or any other organization that provides treatment, tests, rehabilitation, or therapy – data security is critical.
 Healthcare organizations need to manage and protect sensitive information in a consistent, secure, and organized way.
+The implications of weak data governance in healthcare include regulatory penalties and the potential for compromised patient safety.

 For Michelle, step one was “appreciating that your data is an asset to enable your business.”
 To make good on this potential, healthcare organizations need to understand their data and how they can use it.
 This means establishing and enforcing policies and processes, standards, roles, and metrics.
 These systems should collectively maintain data quality, integrity, and security, so the organization can use data effectively and efficiently.